How to Fix Folder with Question Mark on Mac without CD?

 • Make sure the connector is clean and corrosion-free.

-• Check if the flex HDD cables are broken or damaged due to overstress and bent.
+• Check if the flex HDD cables are broken or damaged due to overstress and bending.

-The SATA hard drive is connected to the logic board on your Mac in the way of bending 90 degrees twice.
-This particularly can be seen in the 13" MacBook Pro 2012 model (on the edge of the super drive).
+The SATA hard drive is connected to the logic board on a Mac by bending it 90 degrees twice.
+This can be seen in the 13" MacBook Pro 2012 model (on the edge of the super drive).

 Check and repalce the Mac startup HDD cable

-So, it's likely that the copper wire inside the flexible plastic cable is broken or damaged in the bent section, rendering your Mac displays the MacBook Pro flashing folder with a question mark.
+So, it's likely that the copper wire inside the flexible plastic cable is broken or damaged in the bent section, rendering a MacBook Pro displaying a flashing folder with a question mark.

-Then, you'll need to replace it with a good HDD cable to fix the flashing folder on models like MacBook Pro mid 2012.
+Typically, replacing it with a good HDD cable can fix the flashing folder on models like the MacBook Pro mid 2012.

-This works well if your Mac doesn't recognize the internal hard drive for booting up.
+This works well if the Mac doesn't recognize the internal hard drive for booting up.
 But if it doesn't help the flashing question mark folder on Mac, either the hard drive or the SATA connection is damaged.
-You can ask for a repair or replacement service from Apple.

-If you start to experience the Mac flashing folder with question mark after replacing hard drive, you might have forgotten to put on the lifeboat connector.
-Other than that, you may get the blinking folder with question mark on Mac if the lifeboat connector cap is not functional.
+If you start to experience the Mac flashing folder with a question mark after replacing the hard drive, you might have forgotten to plug in the lifeboat connector.
+Other than that, you may get the blinking folder with a question mark on Mac if the lifeboat connector cap is not functional.

 Check the lifeboat connector when see flashing folder on Mac

-Here are some basic checks you can perform to make it work again (Do these checks with someone professional):
+Here are some basic checks to make it work again (Do these checks with someone professional):

 • Make sure there is a lifeboat cap, and it's on.